fuzzygroup/wayfarer/docs/basics/tutorial.md

 end
 {% endhighlight %}

 `Page#links` returns all links of the current site.
-But staging all links brings overhead with it, and you'll want to narrow down the links you stage, especially when you're crawling large page structures. `Page#links` lets you narrow down the links you want to stage by passing in an arbitrary number of CSS selectors.
+But staging all links brings overhead with it, and you'll want to narrow down the links you stage, especially when crawling large page structures. `Page#links` lets you narrow down the links you want to stage by passing in an arbitrary number of CSS selectors.
 For clarity, let's give the interesting link its own private helper method:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job
   routes do
-    draw :overview,      host: "github.com", path: "/:user/:repo"
+    draw :repository,  host: "github.com", path: "/:user/:repo"
-    draw :issue_listing, host: "github.com", path: "/:user/:repo/issues"
+    draw :issue_index, host: "github.com", path: "/:user/:repo/issues"
   end

-  def overview
+  def repository
-    stage issue_listing_uri
+    stage issue_index_uri
   end

-  def issue_listing
+  def issue_index
     puts "#{params['repo']} belongs to #{params['user']}"
   end

   private

-  def issue_listing_uri
+  def issue_index_uri
     page.links ".reponav-item"
   end
 end